posit-dev/chatlas/README.md

 To extract structured data you call the `.extract_data()` method instead of the `.chat()` method.

 To extract data, you need to define a function that takes the LLM's response as input and returns the extracted data.
-You’ll also need to define a [pydantic model](https://docs.pydantic.dev/latest/#why-use-pydantic) that describes the structure of the data that you want.
-Here’s a simple example that extracts two specific values from a string:
+You'll also need to define a [pydantic model](https://docs.pydantic.dev/latest/#why-use-pydantic) that describes the structure of the data that you want.
+Here's a simple example that extracts two specific values from a string:

 ```python
 from chatlas import ChatOpenAI